 It doesn’t matter if you aced your latest project or barely made it, assessing your project in a post-mortem (also known as a debrief or retrospective meeting) will help you do things better next time.
 It’s always important to understand what’s working (and why), what’s not, and where opportunities lie.
-These insights will help you streamline workflows, innovate processes, and improve team collaboration.
+These insights will help you streamline workflow, innovate processes, and improve team collaboration.

 Whether you’re already using them or this is a whole new concept to you, read on to discover how to get the most out of these meetings.

 What are the benefits of a post-mortem meeting?